covelo12/Findings-ER/Findings.md

 Example of the first time appearing:
 String: `"y\";&y78%?4:32x:95="`
 Res: `2a 0f 71 68 75 2a 64 6b 76 6c 67 69 60 61 2b 69 6a 66 6e`
+#### Threads
+The main function executes a thread that is always listening and waits for a connection to be made to a port a reads it and saves it on a variable.
 #### Singal handler
 On memory address `00101b37`is a function that will be the handler of a signal.
 ![Signal handler](img/SignalHandler.png)